 Impact

-Significant decrease in customer support queries and lender calls
+noticeable decrease in customer support and lender service calls